Best Hawaii Hikes for Kids: Family-Friendly Trails on Every Island

 A Hawaii mom's complete guide to the best family-friendly hiking trails across Oahu, Maui, the Big Island, and Kauai, with honest details about difficulty, distance, age recommendations, gear, and parking for each trail.

-When we moved to Hawaii seven years ago, I had no idea that hiking would become our family's favorite weekend ritual.
-What started as short walks to the beach with a toddler on my back has turned into full-blown trail adventures across all four major islands.
-My kids, now ages five and nine, can handle trails that would have seemed impossible a few years ago.
-And honestly, the hiking here is unlike anything else in the world.
-Volcanic craters, bamboo forests, waterfalls hidden in emerald valleys -- Hawaii has it all, and most of it is surprisingly accessible for families.
+When we moved to Hawaii, I had no idea hiking would become our weekend ritual.
+What started as short walks to the beach with a baby on my back has turned into actual trail days across all four main islands.
+The boys, now eight and ten, can handle trails that would have seemed impossible a few years ago.
+And honestly?
+The hiking here is unlike anywhere else in the world.
+Volcanic craters.
+Bamboo forests.
+Waterfalls hidden in emerald valleys.
+Most of it is surprisingly accessible for families.

-I have spent years figuring out which trails work with kids and which ones will leave you carrying a crying four-year-old back to the car.
-This guide is everything I wish someone had told me before our first hike.
-I cover trails on Oahu, Maui, the Big Island, and Kauai, with real details about difficulty, distance, what ages each trail works for, what to pack, and where to park.
+I have spent years figuring out which trails work with kids and which ones leave you carrying a sobbing four-year-old back to the car.
+This is everything I wish someone had told me before our first hike.
+Trails on Oahu, Maui, the Big Island, and Kauai.
+Real details on difficulty, distance, ages, packing, parking.
 No sugarcoating.
-If a trail is muddy, I will tell you.
-If the parking lot fills up by 8 a.m., you will hear about it.
+If a trail is muddy, you'll hear it.
+If the lot fills by 8 AM, you'll hear that too.

-Before we get into individual trails, a quick note on gear.
+Quick gear note before we get into it.
 Hawaii hiking is different from mainland hiking.
-You need sun protection that can handle tropical intensity, rain gear because showers pop up constantly, and sturdy footwear that can handle mud and lava rock.
-Here are the essentials I never hit the trail without:
+You need sun protection that can handle tropical sun, rain gear because showers pop without warning, and footwear that can handle mud and lava rock.
+The essentials I never hit the trail without:

-- LONECONE Kids Rain Boots -- essential for muddy trails like Manoa Falls, and my kids actually love wearing them
+- LONECONE Kids Rain Boots - essential for muddy trails like Manoa Falls, my four kids actually love wearing them

-- CamelBak Eddy Kids Water Bottle -- spill-proof and easy for little hands, we bring two per kid on longer hikes
+- CamelBak Eddy Kids Water Bottle - spill-proof and easy for little hands, two per kid on longer hikes

-- Johnson and Johnson All-Purpose First Aid Kit -- compact enough for a daypack and has everything you need for scrapes and blisters
+- First aid kit - small enough for a daypack, has what you need for scrapes and blisters

-- Occer Kids Binoculars -- lightweight binoculars that are perfect for whale watching from Makapuu or spotting birds on any trail
+- Kids' binoculars - whale watching from Makapuu, birds on any trail

-- KEEN Kids Newport H2 Water Sandals -- perfect for trails with stream crossings or post-hike beach stops
+- KEEN Kids Newport H2 Water Sandals - for stream crossings or post-hike beach stops

 Oahu: The Most Accessible Island for Family Hiking

-Oahu is where most families start their Hawaii hiking journey, and for good reason.
-The trails here are well-maintained, well-marked, and close to Waikiki and other resort areas.
-You do not need a rental car for some of these, though I recommend one for the Aiea Loop.
+Most families start their Hawaii hiking on Oahu and for good reason.
+Trails are well-maintained, well-marked, and close to Waikiki.
+You don't need a rental car for some of these (though I recommend one for the Aiea Loop).

 Diamond Head Summit Trail

-This is the trail that every family does first, and it deserves the hype.
-The hike to the top of this iconic volcanic crater gives you panoramic views of Waikiki, the Pacific Ocean, and the Koolau Range.
-It is steep in places and includes a dark tunnel and a narrow staircase with 99 steps near the summit, which my kids thought was the best part.
+The trail every family does first, and it earns the hype.
+Climb the iconic crater for panoramic views of Waikiki, the Pacific, and the Koolau Range.
+It's steep in places and includes a short dark tunnel and a narrow staircase with 99 steps near the summit, which my kids thought was the best part.

 Difficulty: Moderate.
-The trail is paved for much of the way but the final push to the summit involves steep stairs and uneven sections.
-Kids need to be comfortable with heights near the top.
+Paved for much of the way, the final push to the summit involves steep stairs and uneven sections.
+Kids need to be okay with heights near the top.

 Distance: 1.6 miles round trip with about 560 feet of elevation gain.

-Age Appropriateness: Ages four and up can handle this with encouragement.
-I carried my youngest in a hiking backpack at age two, but it was a workout.
-Kids under four will need a carrier.
-The stairs are the main challenge for little legs.
+Age: Four and up with encouragement.
+I carried my younger one in a hiking pack at age two but it's a workout.
+Stairs are the main challenge for little legs.

-What to Bring: Sunscreen is critical because there is almost no shade on this trail.
-Bring plenty of water and a hat for every family member.
-A flashlight or phone light for the tunnel section.
+What to Bring: Sunscreen is critical - almost no shade on the trail.
+Plenty of water, hats.
+A flashlight or phone light for the tunnel.
 Binoculars make the summit views even better.

 Manoa Falls Trail

-This is the trail that made my kids fall in love with hiking.
+The trail that made my kids fall in love with hiking.
 Walking through a dripping wet rainforest to reach a 150-foot waterfall feels like stepping into a movie set.
-In fact, several movies have been filmed here.
+Several movies have been filmed here.
 The trail follows Manoa Stream through towering trees draped in moss and ferns.
+And the mongoose at Manoa look at you like they pay rent there.

 Difficulty: Easy to moderate.
-The trail is mostly flat but gets extremely muddy, especially after rain, which happens almost daily in Manoa Valley.
-Tree roots cross the path everywhere, creating tripping hazards for little walkers.
+Mostly flat but extremely muddy, especially after rain (which is daily in Manoa Valley).
+Tree roots cross the path constantly - tripping hazards for little walkers.

 Distance: 1.6 miles round trip.

-Age Appropriateness: All ages with the right footwear.
-I have done this trail with a baby in a carrier and with a toddler in rain boots.
-Kids who are steady on their feet will do fine if they have shoes with grip.
-Do not attempt this in flip-flops -- I have seen tourists sliding around like they are on an ice rink.
+Age: All ages with the right footwear.
+I've done this trail with a baby in a carrier and with a toddler in rain boots.
+Kids steady on their feet will do fine in shoes with grip.
+Do not attempt this in flip-flops.
+I have seen tourists sliding around like they were on an ice rink.

-What to Bring: Rain boots or shoes you do not mind getting filthy.
-Bug repellent wipes are a must because the mosquitoes near the waterfall are aggressive.
-A lightweight rain jacket and a dry change of clothes in the car.
+What to Bring: Rain boots or shoes you don't mind getting wrecked.
+Bug wipes are a must - the mosquitoes near the falls are aggressive.
+Lightweight rain jacket and a dry change of clothes in the car.

-Parking Tips: The parking lot at the trailhead charges five dollars and fills up by mid-morning on weekends.
-Get there before 9 a.m. or you will be circling.
-Street parking in the neighborhood is limited and residents understandably get frustrated with hikers blocking their driveways.
+Parking: The trailhead lot charges five dollars and fills by mid-morning on weekends.
+Get there before 9 AM or you'll be circling.
+Street parking in the neighborhood is limited and residents understandably get frustrated with hikers blocking driveways.

 Makapuu Point Lighthouse Trail

-If I could recommend only one hike for families visiting Oahu, this would be it.
-The entire trail is paved, making it stroller-accessible, and the views are absolutely spectacular.
-From November through May, you can often spot humpback whales breaching offshore, which will make your kids lose their minds with excitement.
+If I could only recommend one Oahu hike for families, this is it.
+The whole trail is paved (stroller-friendly) and the views are spectacular.
+November through May, you can often spot humpbacks breaching offshore - the kids lose their minds every time.

 Difficulty: Easy.
-The trail is a wide, paved road that climbs gradually to the lighthouse lookout.
-There are no stairs, no scrambling, and no technical sections.
+A wide paved road that climbs gradually to the lighthouse lookout.
+No stairs, no scrambling.

-Distance: 2 miles round trip with about 500 feet of elevation gain, all on a gentle grade.
+Distance: 2 miles round trip with about 500 feet of gain on a gentle grade.

-Age Appropriateness: Truly all ages.
-This is one of the only hikes in Hawaii where you can push a jogging stroller.
-Toddlers can walk most of it on their own.
-Even grandparents who do not consider themselves hikers will enjoy this one.
+Age: Truly all ages.
+One of the only Hawaii hikes you can push a jogging stroller on.
+Toddlers can walk most of it.
+Even grandparents who don't consider themselves hikers will enjoy this.

-What to Bring: Binoculars are essential during whale season.
-Sunscreen and hats because the trail is fully exposed with zero shade.
-Water bottles for everyone, as the pavement reflects heat and it gets hotter than you expect.
+What to Bring: Binoculars in whale season.
+Sunscreen and hats - fully exposed, zero shade.
+Water bottles for everyone.
+The pavement reflects heat and it gets hotter than you think.

 Aiea Loop Trail

-This is our secret weapon for when we want a real hike without the tourist crowds.
-The Aiea Loop winds through a lush forest above Pearl Harbor with views of the harbor and the Koolau Mountains.
-It is quieter than any other trail on this list and gives your family a taste of what hiking in Hawaii felt like before social media.
+Our secret weapon for when we want a real hike without the tourist crowds.
+Aiea Loop winds through a lush forest above Pearl Harbor with views of the harbor and the Koolau Mountains.
+Quieter than any other trail on this list.
+Tastes like Hawaii hiking before social media.

 Difficulty: Moderate.
-The trail has some elevation changes and can be slippery when wet.
-A few sections have drop-offs that require supervision for younger kids.
+Some elevation, slippery when wet.
+A few sections have drop-offs that need supervision.

-Age Appropriateness: Best for ages six and up.
-The length makes it challenging for younger kids unless they are strong hikers.
-My nine-year-old handles it well but my five-year-old gets tired on the last mile.
-Bring snacks to keep energy up.
+Age: Best for six and up.
+Length is challenging for younger kids unless they're strong hikers.
+My older boy handles it well.
+The younger one fades on the last mile.
+Bring snacks.

-What to Bring: A first aid kit since this trail is more remote and you are farther from help.
+What to Bring: A first aid kit - this trail is more remote and you're farther from help.
 Sturdy hiking shoes, not sandals.
 Bug spray and plenty of water.
 A rain layer because the forest creates its own weather.

-Parking Tips: Drive to the end of Aiea Heights Drive and park in the lot at Keaiwa Heiau State Recreation Area.
-The lot rarely fills up, which is one of the best things about this trail.
-There is a gate that closes at a set time, so check the hours before you go.
+Parking: Drive to the end of Aiea Heights Drive and park at Keaiwa Heiau State Recreation Area.
+Lot rarely fills - one of the best things about this trail.
+There's a gate that closes at a set time, so check hours before you go.

 Maui: Waterfalls, Coastal Beauty, and a Bamboo Forest

-Maui offers some of the most visually stunning hikes in all of Hawaii.
-The trails here tend to be less crowded than Oahu, and the landscapes are more varied.
-From coastal walks to bamboo forests, Maui delivers.
+Maui has some of the most visually stunning hikes in Hawaii.
+Trails are less crowded than Oahu, landscapes more varied.
+Coastal walks, bamboo forests, lava-lined streams.

 Pipiwai Trail to Bamboo Forest

-This is the single most magical trail I have ever hiked with my kids.
-The two-mile path takes you through a massive bamboo forest where the stalks creak and knock together in the wind, creating natural music that will stop your children in their tracks.
-The trail ends at Waimoku Falls, a 400-foot waterfall that cascades down a mossy cliff face.
+The single most magical trail I've hiked with the kids.
+The two-mile path takes you through a massive bamboo forest where the stalks creak and knock together in the wind, creating natural music that will stop your kids in their tracks.
+The trail ends at Waimoku Falls, a 400-foot waterfall down a mossy cliff face.

 Difficulty: Moderate.
-The trail is well-maintained but includes boardwalk sections, some stream crossings, and uneven terrain through the bamboo forest.
+Well-maintained but includes boardwalk, stream crossings, and uneven terrain through the bamboo.
 The final approach to the waterfall can be muddy and rocky.

 Distance: 4 miles round trip.

-Age Appropriateness: Ages five and up.
-The bamboo forest section is flat and easy, but the overall distance and some rougher sections at the end push this into the older-kid category.
-My five-year-old made it but needed motivation.
-A hiking backpack carrier for kids under four would work for the first mile but the terrain gets tricky after that.
+Age: Five and up.
+The bamboo forest section is flat and easy, but the overall distance and rougher sections at the end push this into older-kid territory.
+My younger boy made it but needed motivation.
+A hiking carrier for kids under four would work for the first mile but the terrain gets tricky after.

-What to Bring: Water sandals or shoes that can handle stream crossings.
-Bug wipes because the bamboo forest is mosquito territory.
-Rain gear, as this area of Maui gets frequent showers.
-Camera charged and ready because the bamboo forest photographs like a dream.
+What to Bring: Water sandals or shoes that handle stream crossings.
+Bug wipes - the bamboo forest is mosquito territory.
+Rain gear - this part of Maui catches frequent showers.
+Camera ready - the bamboo forest photographs like a dream.

-Parking Tips: The trail is inside Haleakala National Park at the Kipahulu entrance.
-There is a per-car entrance fee.
-Parking fills up by late morning, especially during peak season.
-The drive along the Road to Hana to reach this trailhead is an adventure in itself, so plan your whole day around it.
+Parking: The trail is inside Haleakala National Park at the Kipahulu entrance.
+Per-car entrance fee.
+Lot fills by late morning, especially at peak.
+The Road to Hana drive itself is the day - plan accordingly.

 Iao Valley State Monument

-Iao Valley is one of the wettest spots on Maui, and the short trail here takes you to views of the Iao Needle, a 1,200-foot moss-covered rock formation that rises from the valley floor.
-The setting feels prehistoric, with sheer green cliffs surrounding you on all sides and mist drifting through the valley.
+Iao Valley is one of the wettest spots on Maui.
+The short trail takes you to views of the Iao Needle, a 1,200-foot moss-covered rock formation rising from the valley floor.
+Setting feels prehistoric - sheer green cliffs all around, mist drifting through the valley.

 Difficulty: Easy.
-The trail is paved with stairs leading to the main lookout.
-This is one of the easiest hikes on this entire list.
+Paved with stairs to the main lookout.
+One of the easiest hikes on this list.

 Distance: 0.6 miles round trip.

-Age Appropriateness: All ages.
-Toddlers can walk this one, and you can carry babies easily.
-The short distance makes it a perfect first hike for reluctant little hikers.
-My kids were young when we first did this, and the dramatic scenery held their attention the entire time.
+Age: All ages.
+Toddlers can walk it, babies easily carried.
+Short distance makes it a perfect first hike for reluctant little hikers.
+The dramatic scenery holds attention the entire time.

 What to Bring: Rain gear, always.
-This valley gets rain even when the rest of Maui is sunny.
-Sunscreen for the drive and any sunny breaks.
-A light jacket because the valley can feel cool with the constant mist.
+The valley gets rain even when the rest of Maui is sunny.
+Sunscreen for sunny breaks.
+A light jacket - the valley feels cool with the constant mist.

-Parking Tips: There is a small parking lot that requires a reservation and parking fee.
+Parking: Small lot, requires reservation and parking fee.
 Book online in advance.
-Without a reservation, you will not get in during busy times.
-The lot is small, so early morning visits work best.
+Without a reservation, you won't get in during busy times.
+Early morning is best.

 Kapalua Coastal Trail

-This flat, easy trail along Maui's northwest coast is pure paradise.
-It connects Kapalua Bay to D.T.
-Fleming Beach, winding past tide pools, lava rock formations, and some of the most beautiful turquoise water you will ever see.
-During winter months, whales are often visible from the trail.
+Flat, easy trail along Maui's northwest coast.
+Pure paradise.
+Connects Kapalua Bay to D.T.
+Fleming Beach, winding past tide pools, lava formations, and water you'll dream about for years.
+Winter, whales are often visible from the trail.

 Difficulty: Easy.
-The trail is mostly flat with some uneven sections over lava rock.
-No significant elevation gain.
+Mostly flat with some uneven lava rock sections.
+No significant elevation.

-Age Appropriateness: All ages.
-Stroller-friendly for most of the trail, though there are a couple of rocky sections where you might need to lift the stroller.
-Toddlers love the tide pools along the way.
-My kids spent more time looking at sea creatures than actually walking.
+Age: All ages.
+Stroller-friendly for most of it (a couple of rocky sections might require lifting).
+Toddlers love the tide pools.
+The boys spent more time looking at sea creatures than walking.

 What to Bring: Sunscreen and hats.
 Water bottles for everyone.
-Water sandals if you want to explore the tide pools.
-Swimsuits because you will almost certainly end up at the beach at one end or the other.
+Water sandals for the tide pools.
+Swimsuits because you will end up at the beach at one end or the other.

-Parking Tips: Park at either Kapalua Bay or D.T.
-Fleming Beach.
-Both lots fill up, but Fleming tends to have more availability.
+Parking: Park at either Kapalua Bay or D.T.
+Fleming.
+Both lots fill, Fleming has more availability.
 If you can arrange a shuttle or drop-off, doing the trail one way is ideal.
-Free parking but very limited.
+Free parking, very limited.

 Big Island: Walking on Lava and Chasing Waterfalls

-The Big Island offers hiking experiences you literally cannot find anywhere else on Earth.
-Where else can your kids walk across the floor of a volcanic crater?
-The landscapes here range from tropical rainforest to barren lava fields, sometimes on the same trail.
+The Big Island offers hikes you literally can't get anywhere else on Earth.
+Where else can your kid walk across the floor of a volcanic crater?
+Landscapes here range from tropical rainforest to bare lava, sometimes on the same trail.
+Always check the VOG forecast before you fly to the Big Island - Kilauea has grounded inter-island flights and ruined more than one planned hike.

 Kilauea Iki Trail

-This trail is the single most unforgettable hiking experience we have had as a family.
+The single most unforgettable hiking experience we've had as a family.
 You descend through a lush ohia forest into the Kilauea Iki crater, then walk across the actual floor of a lava lake that erupted in 1959.
-Steam still rises from cracks in the hardened lava, and the scale of the crater walls around you is humbling.
-My kids talk about this hike constantly.
+Steam still rises from cracks in the hardened lava and the scale of the crater walls is humbling.
+The boys talk about this hike constantly.

 Difficulty: Moderate.
 The descent into the crater is steep with rocky steps.
 Walking on the crater floor is relatively flat but the surface is uneven hardened lava.
-The climb back up on the far side is the most demanding section.
+The climb back up on the far side is the hardest section.

 Distance: 4-mile loop with about 400 feet of elevation change.

-Age Appropriateness: Ages five and up for the full loop.
-The descent can be tough on small knees, and the return climb requires stamina.
-For younger kids, you can hike to the crater rim overlook and back without descending.
-My kids were awestruck the moment they stepped onto the crater floor and the excitement carried them through the harder sections.
+Age: Five and up for the full loop.
+The descent is tough on small knees and the return climb requires stamina.
+For younger kids, you can hike to the crater rim overlook and back.
+The boys were awestruck the moment they stepped onto the crater floor and the wow carried them through the harder sections.

-What to Bring: Layers, because Volcanoes National Park sits at 4,000 feet and is significantly cooler than the coast.
-Long pants are smart for the lava sections where a fall could mean scraped knees on rough rock.
-A first aid kit for that same reason.
+What to Bring: Layers.
+Volcanoes National Park sits at 4,000 feet and is significantly cooler than the coast.
+Long pants are smart for the lava sections - a fall on rough rock is a real cut.
+A first aid kit for the same reason.
 Water and snacks for the full loop.
-Rain gear because the park gets regular showers.
+Rain gear - the park gets regular showers.

-Parking Tips: Park at the Kilauea Iki Overlook parking lot along Crater Rim Drive inside Hawaii Volcanoes National Park.
-The park charges a per-vehicle entrance fee that is good for seven days.
-The parking lot can fill up during peak times but there are additional lots nearby along the road.
+Parking: Kilauea Iki Overlook lot along Crater Rim Drive inside Hawaii Volcanoes National Park.
+Park entrance fee per vehicle, good for seven days.
+Lot fills at peak times but there are additional lots nearby.
 Morning hikes are best for clearer views and fewer people.

 Akaka Falls State Park Loop

-This short, paved loop through a tropical garden leads to views of two waterfalls, including the 442-foot Akaka Falls.
-The trail winds through dense tropical vegetation with giant ferns, bamboo, and hanging orchids.
-It feels like walking through a botanical garden that happens to have a massive waterfall at the end.
+Short, paved loop through a tropical garden leading to views of two waterfalls including the 442-foot Akaka Falls.
+Trail winds through dense vegetation with giant ferns, bamboo, and hanging orchids.
+Walking through a botanical garden that happens to have a massive waterfall at the end.

 Difficulty: Easy.
-The trail is paved but includes a lot of stairs, both up and down.
-The stairs are well-maintained with handrails.
+Paved but includes a lot of stairs, both up and down.
+Stairs have handrails.

 Distance: 0.4-mile loop.

-Age Appropriateness: All ages can do this trail, though kids need to be comfortable with stairs or willing to be carried.
-The shortness of the trail makes it doable even with toddlers.
-Strollers will not work here because of the stairs.
-Baby carriers are the way to go for the youngest hikers.
+Age: All ages can do this trail, though kids need to be okay with stairs or willing to be carried.
+Strollers won't work because of the stairs.
+Baby carriers for the youngest.

-What to Bring: Bug repellent wipes because the rainforest setting means mosquitoes.
-Camera for the waterfall.
+What to Bring: Bug repellent wipes - rainforest setting means mosquitoes.
+Camera.
 Light rain jacket.
-This is a quick hike so you do not need to pack heavy.
+Quick hike, you don't need to pack heavy.

-Parking Tips: The state park charges a parking fee.
-The lot is small but turnover is quick since the hike itself only takes about 30 minutes.
+Parking: State park parking fee.
+Small lot but turnover is fast since the hike runs about 30 minutes.
 On busy days, you might circle once or twice.
-Located about 15 minutes from Hilo, making it an easy half-day excursion.
+About 15 minutes from Hilo.

 Kauai: The Garden Isle Delivers Serious Scenery

-Kauai is the most dramatic of all the Hawaiian islands, and its trails reflect that.
-The Na Pali Coast cliffs, Waimea Canyon, and lush interior valleys offer scenery that will make your jaw drop.
-Some trails here are more rugged, but there are excellent options for families.
+Kauai is the most dramatic of the islands and the trails reflect it.
+Na Pali cliffs, Waimea Canyon, lush interior valleys.
+Some trails are more rugged but there are excellent options for families.
+We go to Kauai a lot.

 Sleeping Giant Trail (Nounou Mountain East Side)

 This trail climbs the ridge of Nounou Mountain, which from a distance looks like a giant sleeping on his back.
-The east side trail is the most popular family route, winding through a forest of Norfolk pines and offering increasingly spectacular views of the Kauai coastline as you climb.
+The east side trail is the most popular family route, winding through a Norfolk pine forest with increasingly spectacular Kauai coastline views as you climb.

 Difficulty: Moderate to strenuous.
-The trail gains elevation steadily and some sections near the top are steep and narrow.
-The final scramble to the very top of the Giant's forehead is not recommended for young children.
+Steady elevation.
+Some sections near the top are steep and narrow.
+The final scramble to the very top of the Giant's forehead is not for young kids.

-Age Appropriateness: Ages seven and up for the full trail.
-The elevation gain is real and the upper sections require careful footing.
-Younger kids can hike partway up and still get great views before turning around.
-My nine-year-old loved the challenge but my five-year-old made it about halfway before we turned back, and that was still a great hike.
+Age: Seven and up for the full trail.
+The elevation is real and the upper sections require careful footing.
+Younger kids can hike partway up and still get great views.
+My older boy loved the challenge.
+The younger one made it about halfway before we turned back, and that was still a great hike.

-What to Bring: Sturdy shoes with good ankle support.
-Water, more than you think you need because the climb is steady.
+What to Bring: Sturdy shoes with ankle support.
+More water than you think you need - the climb is steady.
 Sunscreen for the exposed upper sections.
 Snacks for a picnic at the viewpoint.
-A first aid kit because the trail is rocky.
+A first aid kit - the trail is rocky.

-Parking Tips: The small parking lot on Haleilio Road fills up quickly on weekends.
-Street parking is available but limited.
-Weekday mornings are your best bet for a stress-free start.
-Do not block the mailboxes or driveways of nearby residents.
+Parking: Small lot on Haleilio Road fills quickly on weekends.
+Limited street parking.
+Weekday mornings are your best bet.
+Don't block mailboxes or driveways.

 Kalalau Trail: First Mile to Hanakapi'ai Beach

-The full Kalalau Trail is an 11-mile monster that is definitely not for kids, but the first mile along the Na Pali Coast is one of the most spectacular short hikes in the world.
-The trail hugs the cliffs above the ocean with views that belong on a postcard.
-You will understand immediately why the Na Pali Coast is considered one of the most beautiful coastlines on Earth.
+The full Kalalau Trail is an 11-mile monster that is not for kids.
+The first mile along the Na Pali Coast, however, is one of the most spectacular short hikes in the world.
+The trail hugs cliffs above the ocean.
+You'll understand immediately why the Na Pali Coast is considered one of the most beautiful coastlines on Earth.

 Difficulty: Moderate.
-The trail is narrow and rocky with some steep sections.
-It is a real trail, not a groomed path, and the drop-offs to the ocean below require constant supervision of children.
+Narrow and rocky with some steep sections.
+Real trail, not a groomed path.
+Drop-offs require constant supervision of kids.

-Distance: 2 miles round trip if you turn around at the one-mile viewpoint, or 4 miles round trip to Hanakapi'ai Beach.
+Distance: 2 miles round trip if you turn around at the one-mile viewpoint.
+4 miles round trip to Hanakapi'ai Beach.

-Age Appropriateness: Ages six and up for the first mile.
-I would save the full hike to Hanakapi'ai Beach for ages eight and up because the trail gets rougher and the stream crossing at the beach can be tricky.
-Keep children close at all times because of the cliff exposure.
-This is not a trail where kids can run ahead.
+Age: Six and up for the first mile.
+I'd save the full hike to Hanakapi'ai Beach for eight and up - the trail gets rougher and the stream crossing at the beach can be tricky.
+Keep the kids close at all times.
+This is not a trail where they run ahead.

-What to Bring: Shoes with excellent grip because the red dirt gets slippery when wet, which it often is.
-Plenty of water because the sun exposure on the cliff face is intense.
-Binoculars for spotting sea turtles and dolphins below the cliffs.
+What to Bring: Shoes with excellent grip - the red dirt gets slippery when wet (which it often is).
+Plenty of water - the cliff face exposure is intense.
+Binoculars for sea turtles and dolphins below the cliffs.
 Snacks and a camera.

-Parking Tips: You need a reservation and permit through the Hawaii State Parks website to park at Haena State Park, where the trailhead is located.
-These fill up months in advance during peak season, so plan ahead.
-Without a reservation, you will need to take the North Shore Shuttle from Princeville.
-No walk-ins are allowed.
+Parking: You need a reservation and permit through the gohaena.com state parks system to park at Haena State Park, where the trailhead is.
+These fill up months in advance during peak season.
+Without a reservation, take the North Shore Shuttle from Princeville.
+No walk-ins.

 Waimea Canyon Lookouts and Short Trails

-Waimea Canyon is called the Grand Canyon of the Pacific, and while it is smaller than its Arizona namesake, the colors and lush vegetation make it equally stunning.
-The drive up to the canyon has multiple lookout points, and several short trails lead to even more dramatic viewpoints.
-This is perfect for families who want big scenery without big mileage.
+Waimea Canyon is called the Grand Canyon of the Pacific.
+Smaller than its Arizona namesake but the colors and lush vegetation make it equally stunning.
+The drive up has multiple lookouts and several short trails lead to even more dramatic viewpoints.
+Big scenery, low mileage.

 Difficulty: Easy.
-The lookout areas are paved and accessible.
-The short trails range from flat paths to gentle inclines.
-Nothing here will challenge even the most reluctant hiker.
+Lookout areas are paved and accessible.
+Short trails range from flat paths to gentle inclines.
+Nothing here will challenge even a reluctant hiker.

-Distance: The lookout areas require almost no walking.
-Short trails like the Iliau Nature Loop are 0.3 miles, and the Canyon Trail to Waipoo Falls viewpoint is about 3 miles round trip for families wanting more of an adventure.
+Distance: Lookout areas require almost no walking.
+Short trails like the Iliau Nature Loop are 0.3 miles.
+The Canyon Trail to Waipoo Falls viewpoint is about 3 miles round trip if you want adventure.

-Age Appropriateness: The lookouts are accessible to all ages, including babies in carriers and toddlers in strollers.
-The Canyon Trail to Waipoo Falls viewpoint is better for ages five and up due to some uneven sections.
+Age: Lookouts are accessible to all ages including babies in carriers and toddlers in strollers.
+The Canyon Trail to Waipoo Falls is better for five and up due to uneven sections.

-What to Bring: Warm layers because the canyon rim sits at 3,400 feet and temperatures can be 15 to 20 degrees cooler than the coast.
-Binoculars to appreciate the depth and detail of the canyon.
+What to Bring: Warm layers - the canyon rim sits at 3,400 feet and can be 15-20 degrees cooler than the coast.
+Binoculars for the depth and detail.
 Rain gear because afternoon showers are common.
-Snacks and drinks to enjoy at the lookouts.
+Snacks and drinks for the lookouts.

-Parking Tips: Multiple parking lots along Waimea Canyon Drive and Kokee Road.
-The main lookout lots fill up during midday hours.
-Morning visits offer the best light for photographs and fewer crowds.
-Parking is free.
-The drive from Poipu takes about an hour.
+Parking: Multiple lots along Waimea Canyon Drive and Kokee Road.
+Main lookout lots fill midday.
+Morning offers better light for photos and fewer people.
+Free.
+Drive from Poipu takes about an hour.

 Save this guide for later